Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Cowboys stats and trends

+- Dallas has six wins against the spread in six games this year.

-- The Cowboys have been underdogs by 3 points or more two times this year and have covered the spread every time.
+- The Cowboys covered the spread in their only game when underdogs by 4 points or more.

-- Dallas' games this year have gone over the total in five out of six opportunities (83.3%).
+- Dallas' games this season have hit the over on five of six set point totals (83.3%).

 - Dallas is 5-0 against the spread and 4-1 overall in games when it records more than 22.8 points.